 If you are an eligible member agency we’d love for you to join us—together we can have a bigger impact in creating a hunger-free and healthier Eastern Massachusetts.

-If you meet all of the criteria below and are interested in membership, please contact the Capacity Team at capacity@GBFB.org or 617.598.5000, option 4.
+If you meet all of the criteria below and are interested in membership, please fill out this form to find out if you may qualify for membership.

 We review all membership inquiries based upon poverty statistics, emergency/non-emergency food provision status, and our available resources.